For the year ended 31 March 2021

 - The need to act fairly as between shareholders of the company.

 In common with most large businesses, the directors fulfil their duties partly through a governance framework that delegates day to day decision making to employees of the company.
-An authority matrix has been introduced to support and formalise this process and will be regularly reviewed and amended to reflect any changes to perceived risks or the environment in which the Company operates.
+An authority matrix has been introduced to support and formalise this process and is regularly reviewed and amended to reflect any changes to perceived risks or the environment in which the company operates.

 Other details of how the directors fulfil their duties in each of the areas set out above are: